 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do on your one day in Verona.

 Start Your Trip by Visiting the Verona Cathedral

 Start your day early, around 8 or 9 AM, which should hive you plenty of time to see all of the major attractions in Verona in a day.
-The first of these attractions is the Verona Cathedral, officially called Duomo Cattedrale di Santa Maria Matricolare.
-It is located on Piazza Vescovado, between two bridges next to a prominent bend on the southern bank of the Adige river.
+Consider booking a room at Due Torri Hotel, which is close to the first attraction on our list – the Verona Cathedral, officially called Duomo Cattedrale di Santa Maria Matricolare.
+The cathedral is located on Piazza Vescovado, between two bridges next to a prominent bend on the southern bank of the Adige river.
 It is a gorgeous Romanesque cathedral with a striped façade, notable for its beautiful wall paintings and preserved artwork by Titian, the most prominent member of the 16th-century Venetian school.
 The present cathedral is the third one built on the same spot.
 The first edifice was built in 380 AD, and the second one in the 8th century.

 Both were destroyed by an earthquake.
 The structure we see today was built in 1138, but it also underwent major remodeling in the 15th and 16th century, when the prominent Gothic elements were added, changing the cathedral’s appearance.
 The entry fee is 3 EUR, and touring the gorgeous church takes up to 50 minutes (with an audio guide included).
 If you plan on visiting other prominent churches in Verona, pay 6 EUR instead and get the ticket that includes all of the 4 main churches in the city.